Tuned Compositional Feature Replays for Efficient Stream Learning: Results

 \subsubsection{CRUMB can learn with very few memory blocks}

 CRUMB's performance did not change dramatically with changes to the number of memory blocks.
-Reducing the from \textbf{256 blocks} to \textbf{128}, \textbf{64}, \textbf{32}, or \textbf{16 blocks}, which effectively shrinks the library of feature combinations available to reconstruct feature maps, did not significantly decrease accuracy - reducing to \textbf{8 blocks} decreased accuracy by 4\%, and reducing to \textbf{4} or \textbf{2 blocks} decreased accuracy by about 12.4\%.
+Reducing the memory block count from \textbf{256 blocks} to as few as \textbf{16 blocks}, which effectively shrinks the library of feature combinations available to reconstruct feature maps, did not significantly decrease accuracy.
+Reducing the count further to \textbf{8 blocks} decreased accuracy by 3.6\%, and reducing to \textbf{4} or \textbf{2 blocks} decreased accuracy by 8.1\% and 13.9\% respectively.
 Increasing to \textbf{512 blocks} did not significantly increase accuracy.
-This suggests a saturation effect, where a small number of memory blocks is sufficient to reconstruct a wide variety of feature maps.
+This suggests a saturation effect, where a relatively small number of memory blocks is sufficient to reconstruct a wide variety of feature maps.